ch-wan/lm-sys.github.io/blog/2025-05-05-large-scale-ep.md

 1. **Latency Optimization**: The current focus on throughput leaves Time to First Token (TTFT) at 2–5 seconds and Inter-Token Latency (ITL) at approximately 100ms, requiring further optimizations for real-time use cases.
 2. **Sequence Length Constraints**: Limited to shorter sequences due to the use of 96 GPUs.
 Expanding GPU resources would support longer sequences, essential for specific applications.
-3. **Multi-Token Prediction (MTP) Integration**: SGLang supports MTP but lacks full integration with data-parallel (DP) attention, reducing efficiency in mixed parallelism configurations.
+3. **Multi-Token Prediction (MTP) Integration**: SGLang supports MTP but lacks full integration with DP attention, reducing efficiency in mixed parallelism configurations.
 4. **EPLB Distribution**: The experiments in this blog utilizes in-distribution data for Expert Parallelism Load Balancer (EPLB), which may not reflect real-world variability.
 Future work should experiment performances when having distribution shifts.
 6. **Flexible Tensor Parallelism (TP) Sizes**: For DeepSeek-V3, memory-optimal TP sizes are 3 or 4, but SGLang supports only pure TP or DP, leading to suboptimal memory use.
 Flexible TP options are needed.